statpascal/emul99/readme.txt

   incompatible with larger 3rd party GROMs.
 - Comparing the performance of a BASIC program with that of a real machine, the simulator is about 10% too fast.
-- The noise generator seems to be too shrill; it is probably not yet done correctly.
+- The sound generator is sampled about 870 times per second and it is assumed that the settings remain unchanged during the sampling interval.
+  Changes occuring during that interval should be recorded with a CPU timestamp and handled when generating output.
 - The recent "Copper Demo" does not work well at all.